Azure/azure-powershell/src/Compute/Compute/help/New-AzVmss.md

 ```

 ### -SystemAssignedIdentity
-If the parameter is present then the VM(s) in the scale set is(are) assingned a managed system identity that is auto generated.
+If the parameter is present then the VM(s) in the scale set is(are) assigned a managed system identity that is auto generated.

 ```yaml
 Type: System.Management.Automation.SwitchParameter